 - Water well prior to the first freeze

-Hostas enter a winter dormancy where the leaves drop and the plants appear lifeless.
-During this time, the roots are busy storing energy for spring.
+Plants enter a winter dormancy, leaves drop and plants appear lifeless.
+During this time, the roots are storing energy for spring.

 - Water occasionally if you live in a dry winter climate

-- Recover hostas with mulch if exposed by frost heave
+- Re-cover with mulch if exposed by frost heave

-- Wait for your hostas to return in spring
+- Wait for them to return in spring

 DESIGNING WITH HOSTAS

-The diversity of size among hostas inspires a variety of uses, from striking specimen or focal point to edging or ground cover.
+The wide range of sizes among hosta plants inspires a variety of uses, from a striking focal point to edging or ground cover.
 Hostas contribute the all-important element of texture to a garden, and a collection with varying foliage colors and shapes is visually interesting even without flowers.